splineclaw/e621dl/README.md

 # Running **e621dl**

 - Open your terminal/command line in the directory you decompressed e621dl into, and run the command `py e621dl.py`.
-Depending on your system, the command `py` may default to python 2.
+Depending on your system, the command `py` may default to Python 2.
 In this case you should run `py -3 e621dl.py`.
-Sometimes, your system may not recognize the `py` command at all in this case you should run `python3 e621dl.py`
+Sometimes, your system may not recognize the `py` command at all.
+In this case you should run `python3 e621dl.py`.
+In some cases where Python 3 was the first installed version of Python, the command `python e621dl.py` will be used.
-    - The most common error that occurs when running a python 3 program in python 2 is `SyntaxError: Missing parentheses in call to 'print'`.
+    - The most common error that occurs when running a Python 3 program in Python 2 is `SyntaxError: Missing parentheses in call to 'print'`.

 ## First Run

-The first time you run **e621dl**, you may see:
+The first time you run **e621dl**, you may see the following prompt:

 ```
 You are missing at least one required package.
 Would you like to install missing packages? (y/n):
 ```

 Saying yes to this prompt will install the required packages for running **e621dl** through pip.
 Pip is normally installed alongside python unless a custom installation is done.
+    - _You must run your command shell with admin/sudo permissions for the installation of new packages to be successful._

 The required packages for **e621dl** are currently:
 - [requests](https://python-requests.org)